Mercedes-AMG A45 S review

 The interior layout, fit and finish

-Although it doesn't have lumbar adjustment, the driver’s seat has plenty of other adjustments, and in combination with a steering wheel that offers decent amounts of reach and rake adjustment, allows drivers of all sizes to find a comfy posture.
-Electric seat adjustment comes as standard.
+Although it doesn't have adjustable lumbar support, the A45's driving seat has plenty of other electric adjustment as standard (with memory settings).
+The steering wheel offers a good range of height and reach movement to allow drivers of all sizes to find a comfy posture.

-It can log 80 separate feeds of data so you can analyse your on-track performance.
-It’s something we doubt many buyers will use more than once or twice.
+Indeed, it can log 80 separate feeds of data so you can analyse your on-track performance – although we doubt many buyers will use it more than once or twice.
 Like having a diving watch that's rated to 200 metres, it’s more about bragging rights than anything else.

-Mercedes has removed the useful physical touchpad that was found in the previous-generation car, so you have to use the touchscreen or the fiddly touch-sensitive buttons on the steering wheel to control the infotainment.
+Unfortunately, Mercedes has removed the useful physical touchpad that was found on the centre console in the previous-generation A45, so you now have to use the touchscreen or the fiddly touch-sensitive buttons on the steering wheel to control the infotainment system.

-We much prefer the physical rotary controller you get in the BMW M135i.
+We much prefer the physical rotary controller you get in the BMW M135.
 Other than that, the software is good, with logical menus and quick reactions to all of your inputs.

 Passenger & boot space